MrZammler/dwm/README.md

 For more information. visit: https://dwm.suckless.org/

+There are many tiling window managers, and I tried a few. dwm ticks almost all the boxes I wanted.
+Let's me have Alt-Tab to cycle through windows on a desktop (i3 doesn't want that), is not picky about full screen youtube/mplayer windows (xmonad has a thing there), has a usable bar (bspwm doesn't).

+It's main tiling algorithm is a master pane on the left and stacked windows on the right.

 ## Configuration

 The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.
 This fork is configured for use with a Poker 3 keyboard.
 Main points of config: